Onboarding: getting new starts off to the right start

 Intelligent software, like a chatbot, can use microlearning content to help mentor learners beyond formal macrolearning, targeting material at individual learners.
 This can be as simple as a chatbot issuing a reminder to take a quick piece of refresher training, to timetabling and delivering regular check-ups or assessments, to recommending content based on job role, task or critical updates to training.

 AI can dynamically use microlearning content to support performance and intervene where needed.
 It’s making intelligent use of microlearning’s great virtue: easy access to quick, targeted information.
 In a fast-paced, ever-changing work environment microlearning can deliver just enough information, just in time, for time-strapped workers.
 First impressions can stay with you for a long time and colour your outlook.
 Successful organisations take in new employees and retain them, making maximum gain from their investment by creating and holding on to an experienced and productive workforce.
 Onboarding can greatly contribute to that healthy outcome by transitioning new hires into the workflow where they can contribute and collaborate effectively and productively with their colleagues.

 The benefits of an onboarding process that recognises the real needs of new hires will be evident in a swifter move to proficiency, the development of better motivated and engaged employees, and a willingness to stay on, gain experience and contribute.
 Investing in the right onboarding strategy and getting people off to the right start represent a win-win for employees and organisations alike.

 Microlearning at Learning Pool

-Take our new Learning Experience Platform – Stream.
-Stream has been designed to provide immediate support for microlearning through Flo, our AI-powered, virtual learning assistant.
+Take our new Learning Pool Platform.
+Learning Pool’s Platform has been designed to provide immediate support for microlearning through Flo, our AI-powered, virtual learning assistant.
 Learners can quickly search, find, take information from, and launch the specific learning content that they need at any given moment.

 For a demo on how Stream can transform your microlearning contact us now, using the form below.